zama-ai/concrete-core/concrete-core/docs/README.md

 This library contains a set of low-level primitives which can be used to implement _Fully Homomorphically Encrypted_ (FHE) programs.
 In a nutshell, FHE makes it possible to perform arbitrary computations over encrypted data.
 With FHE, you can perform computations without putting your trust in third-party computation providers.

 At first, `Concrete-core` was only a CPU implementation of those cryptographic primitives.
 But soon it became vital to integrate hardware accelerations of those, for performance reasons.
 At the same time, projects built from `Concrete-core` turned out to be not only Rust projects, but also Javascript or C++ ones.
-In the view of this, `Concrete-core` was turned into a platform geared towards the integration of hardware acceleration of cryptographic primitives, that also has the ability to generate APIs to other languages very easily.
+In view of this, `Concrete-core` was turned into a platform geared toward the integration of hardware acceleration of cryptographic primitives that also has the ability to easily generate APIs to other languages.

 ## Audience

-This library is geared towards people who already know their way around FHE.
+This library is geared toward people who already know their way around FHE.
 It gives the user freedom of choice over a breadth of parameters, which can lead to less than 128 bits of security if chosen incorrectly.

 Fortunately, multiple libraries are built on top of `Concrete-core` that propose a safer API.
 To see which one best suits your needs, see the [concrete homepage](https://zama.ai/concrete).

 ## Cross-language support

 The main package in the repository is `concrete-core`, the Rust implementation.
-Then, a C API is exposed in `concrete-core-ffi`, and a Javascript API is exposed in `concrete-core-wasm`.
+Then, a C API is exposed in `concrete-core-ffi` and a Javascript API is exposed in `concrete-core-wasm`.

 ## Architecture

 `Concrete-core` is a modular library which makes it possible to use different backends to perform FHE operations.
-The term backends here refers to an implementation of some, or all, cryptographic features supported in `Concrete-core`, on a given hardware.
+The term 'backends' here refers to an implementation of some, or all, cryptographic features supported in `Concrete-core` on a given hardware.
 The same operation can be implemented in any number of backends.
-If your platform supports it, you can activate as many backends at once as you want.
+If your platform supports it, you can activate as many backends at once as desired.

 The library's design revolves around two modules:

-* The \[`specification`] module contains a specification (in the form of Rust traits) of the FHE objects and operators that are exposed by the library: it states what are the operations that are supported, and what are the types of their inputs and outputs.
+* The \[`specification`] module contains a specification (in the form of Rust traits) of the FHE objects and operators that are exposed by the library: it states the operations that are supported and the types of their inputs and outputs.
-* The \[`backends`] module contains various backends implementing all or a part of this scheme.
+* The \[`backends`] module contains various backends, implementing all or a part of this scheme.
 These different backends can be activated by feature flags, each making use of different hardware or system libraries to make the operations faster.

 ## Rust documentation